-Avira’s VPN and password manager are also great — the VPN provides a safe internet connection and is able to bypass geo-restrictions whereas the password manager has an excellent security status monitor that checks all passwords and online accounts for security weaknesses and breaches.
+Avira’s VPN and password manager are also great — the VPN provides a safe internet connection and is very easy to use, whereas the password manager has an excellent security status monitor that checks all passwords and online accounts for security weaknesses and breaches.

 4. McAfee Total Protection — Reliable Malware Protection & Secure Web Browsing